 Share your “hard won” wisdom navigating the medical system.

-Connect with other families and patients as they share their stories and hard won lessons living with Anti-NMDA Receptor Encephalitis, a specific type of autoimmune encephalitis.
+Connect with other families and patients as they share their stories and hard won lessons living with autoimmune encephalitis.

 Autoimmune Encephalitis Specific Sites